More than Academics: How Well Public Schools Provide Emotional Support

 • Providing Support for Students with Emotional or Family Problems – 68% of primary school parents gave their children’s schools a grade of “A” or “B” for providing support to students with emotional problems (such as depression and eating disorders) or family problems (such as abuse or divorce).
 However, only a little over half (55%) of secondary school parents give their children’s schools a grade of “A” or “B” for providing students with support for emotional and family problems.

-Schools Doing Inadequate Job of Meeting Students’ Emotional Needs
+Schools Doing an Inadequate Job of Meeting Students’ Emotional Needs

 The report summarizing the study’s findings notes that about 20% of school-aged children have problems with issues like depression, eating disorders, autism, or ADHD for which they need “formal mental health services,” according to national surveys.
 Additionally, “as many of 50%” of school-aged children require emotional support to deal with family, peer, or other relationship difficulties.

-The sheer number of students requiring emotional support of some kind underscores the need for schools to take steps to improve the emotional support services they offer students.
+The sheer number of students requiring emotional support underscores the need for schools to take steps to improve the emotional support services they offer students.

-This video reports on why emotional support for students is so important in public schools.
+This video reports why emotional support for students is so important in public schools.

 Emotional Support: An Important Ingredient for Academic Success

-The report’s writers point out that public schools appear to be doing a better job of providing students with a good education than with providing students with emotional support.
+The report’s writers point out that public schools appear to be doing a better job of providing students with a good education than emotional support.

 The report acknowledges that the current economic climate may seem to argue for cutbacks in the mental health and other emotional support services that schools provide.
-However, the report contends, such a move would be short-sighted.
-In order to succeed in school, children need to “function well and have their emotional needs met.”
+However, the report contends that such a move would be short-sighted.
+To succeed in school, children must “function well and have their emotional needs met.”

 Recommendations for Schools